Skip to main content

 Can I leave the United States while my OPT application is being processed?

-If your OPT application is pending, it is not recommended you travel out of the country.
+If your OPT application is pending, we do not recommend that you travel out of the country.
 Once your OPT has been approved and your EAD issued, you may not re-enter the United States unless you have evidence of employment.
+It is best to wait until you have both your EAD and a job before you leave the U.S.

 Can I travel abroad and return to the United States after receiving my EAD card?